-Sonia Fiorenza, who leads Strategic Advisory Services and develops communications and engagement strategies for SocialChorus, has more than 20 years of experience in corporate communications at Fortune 500 companies across the financial services, biotechnology, and retail industries.
+Sonia Fiorenza, who leads Strategic Advisory Services and develops communications and engagement strategies for Firstup, has more than 20 years of experience in corporate communications at Fortune 500 companies across the financial services, biotechnology, and retail industries.
 In her blog series, Sonia Speaks, she writes:

-In today’s decentralized media environment, it’s clear that presiding over any organization’s communications requires some serious leadership skills just to get the job done… By cultivating a deep focus on outcomes, collaborating across the organization, helping leaders become successful communicators, and ensuring communications efforts are measurable, communications professionals can prove themselves indispensable leaders within their organizations.
+In today’s decentralized media environment, it’s clear that presiding over any organization’s internal communications strategy requires some serious leadership skills just to get the job done… By cultivating a deep focus on outcomes, collaborating across the organization, helping leaders become successful communicators, and ensuring communications efforts are measurable, communications professionals can prove themselves indispensable leaders within their organizations.

 What is the purpose of internal communications?